 Dressed for the lake.

 It is JULY 13th 2015.
-A brief hail storm greets us on an otherwise beutifull sunny summer day.
-I remeber as though it were yesterday the smell that hit me as I walked out those airport doors into the sunshine, an intoxicateingly rich smell of wet, peaty dirt just waiting to be explored.
+A brief hail storm greets us on an otherwise beautiful sunny summer day.
+I remember it as though it were yesterday, the smell that hit me as I walked out those airport doors into the sunshine, an intoxicatingly rich smell of wet, peaty dirt just waiting to be explored.

 Business in Mongolia got off to a slow start.
 When our cab finally found the address, we wandered through the door of a corrugated tin enclosure into an abandoned yard filled with broken bikes and scattered parts.
 Despite having organized the bike rental with the owners a couple weeks in advance they were anything but prepared for us.
-All the bikes were still locked up in the container and the mechanic slowly rolled each one out looking for the two that would need the least amount of repairs to get us on our way.
-With hours to kill we decided to head out for some grub but just before leaving this weathered Aussi couple rolled in and their Mongolian adventures with us.
+All the bikes were still locked up in the container and the mechanic slowly rolled each one out looking for the two that would require the least amount of repairs to get us on our way.
+With hours to kill, we decided to head out for some grub. but Just before leaving, this weathered Aussi couple rolled in and shared their Mongolian adventures with us.
 They also passed on the USB charger they had used to keep their phones running which was absolute gold!
-We promised to pass it down when our tour came to an end.
+We promised to pass it on when our tour came to an end.